sharriet/object-finder/README.md

 # Object finding in Python with p5.js

 A simple object finder implemented as an insecure API for interfacing with p5.js.
-Spot objects in the real world and use the location data to make stuff happen on a p5 canvas!
+The point of it?
+To spot objects in the real world and use the location data to make stuff happen on a p5 canvas!

 You'll find both the python API bit and an example p5 sketch that uses it this repo.